Ottawa, October 21, 2015

-This Memorandum outlines and explains the procedures to be followed by an individual or company when making application for a customs bonded warehouse licence, and the conditions under which such a warehouse must operate.
+This memorandum outlines and explains the procedures to be followed by an individual or company when making application for a Customs Bonded Warehouse (CBW) licence, and the conditions under which such a warehouse must operate.

-1. Customs Bonded Warehouses are facilities licensed and regulated by the CCRA, and operated by the private sector.
-Goods in a customs bonded warehouse are considered to be imported into Canada but have not been released from customs.
-Imported and domestic goods destined for export may be placed in a customs bonded warehouse.
+1. CBWs are facilities licensed and regulated by the Canada Border Services Agency (CBSA), and operated by the private sector.
+Goods in a CBW are considered to be imported into Canada but have not been released from the CBSA.
+Imported and domestic goods destined for export may be placed in a CBW provided that the goods are readily identifiable.

-2. These facilities provide, with a few exceptions, for the complete deferral of customs duties, antidumping and countervailing duties, excise duties and taxes including the GST on imported goods.
+2. These facilities provide, with a few exceptions, for the complete deferral of customs duties, anti-dumping and countervailing duties, excise duties and taxes including the Goods and Services Tax (GST) and the Harmonized Sales Tax (HST) on imported goods.
 This deferral continues up to the point the goods are released for Canadian domestic consumption or are exported.
-GST paid on domestic goods cannot be refunded by placing the goods in a customs bonded warehouse.

 4. This program will be of benefit to persons who: